 A lipidated cyclized BAM analogue (OK-201), a promising candidate for the treatment of neuropathic and inflammatory pain, was licensed from TMC on February 21, 2018.
-OK-201 is designed to activate a human MAS-Related G Protein-Coupled Receptor, or MRGPR, which is a promising analgesic target.
+OK-201 is designed to activate a human MAS-Related G Protein-Coupled Receptor, or MRGPR, which is a promising analgesic target (See Figure 8).
 This receptor is expressed mainly in sensory neurons and is involved in the perception of pain.
-Activation of MRGPR by BAM, or bovine adrenal medulla, peptide inhibits pain by modulating Ca2+influx.
+Activation of MRGPR by BAM, or bovine adrenal medulla, peptide inhibits pain by modulating Ca2+ influx.

+Figure 8.
+OK-201 binds to MRGPR receptor producing a pain inhibiting response through modulation of Ca2+ influx

 On August 6, 2019 we signed a collaborative agreement with TMC and Pedram Hamrah, MD, Professor of Ophthalmology at Tufts University School of Medicine, Boston, MA as Principal Investigator to evaluate our proprietary lead compounds as non-opioid analgesics to suppress corneal neuropathic pain using a mouse ocular pain model developed in Dr. Hamrah's laboratory.
 Since acquiring the rights to OK-201, we have synthesized a small library of lipidated BAM analogues.
 The potencies of these analogues were determined using a cell-based assay, and a small number of these analogues were evaluated for their analgesic properties in the neuropathic pain model developed by Dr. Hamrah's laboratory at TMC.
 These collaborative studies have provided additional 'proof-of-concept' results for BAM analogues as potential non-opioid analgesics.
 Our goal is to develop OK-201, as well as explore additional analogues for their potential use in treating ocular pain.